AdoriZahard/hi3er/docs/index.md

 Time | Support 1 | Support 2
 :----: | :----: | :----:
-Early | AE | VC
+Early | AE | BR or LE
-Mid | AE | VC
+Mid | AE | BR/LE or BKE
-Late | AE | VC
+Late | AE | BR or LE

 !!! note
-    VC is here solely for the purpose of negating the -30% DMG Reduction.
-This becomes even more effective with Mobius1's Unknown [X] and Longing [C] combo, due to being able to spam VC so often that the -30% DMG Reduction is almost non-existent for her.
+    BR if your damage is a little lacking, particularly in early floors before Mobius 1st Core.
+LE is the comfier option due to eliminating the possibility of dealing with downtime outside Ult.

+!!! note
+    BKE is only for the purposes of filling Heimdall's Heavy Trauma Bar, forcefully ending his Red Mode.

 ####<p align="center">Elysia - Signet of ■■</p>